factorhouse/slipway/README.md

 Maintaining compatibility with Ring is not a goal of this project and future request-maps may not be 'Ring-like'.

+Read more about our intention to remove Ring and Sente from this project [here](docs/ring-and-sente.md).

 ## Future Goals

 * Remove `org.ring-clojure/ring-core-protocols` dependency.